captn3m0/captn3m0.github.com/_drafts/wona-review.md

 [![Wona December
 Issue](https://captnemo.in/wona/2010-12.jpg "Wona December Issue")](/wona/)

+**Note about Archival**: _This post used to live on the (now-dead) piratecoders.co.cc website.
+I've moved it here for archival's sake._

 The latest issue of WONA turned up 3 months late at my doorstep.
 Other than the fact that it was missing an apology letter for this lateness, it was a good step in the forward direction by WONA in general.
-Once you take aside the pleasantries, and the sarcasm, I felt that WONA was ,on a general scale, surpassing what it had been doing till now, and moving towards a better (and hopefully a quicker) issue.
+Once you take aside the pleasantries, and the sarcasm, I felt that WONA was, on a general scale, surpassing what it had been doing till now, and moving towards a better (and hopefully a quicker) issue.
 However, this one was definately not the one to be labelled perfect.
 So here comes the review